 With painting and the use of different colors, you are allowing your child to express their emotions through creativity and without verbal interaction.

 Most of us have these toys lying around our house, or, we could create our own.

 Read this post to find out more about how open-ended toys can bring stimulation and creativity right into your home.

-You read that right… Good old fashioned dirt.
+You read that right… Good old-fashioned dirt.

 We don’t need to spend money on expensive toys in order to stimulate our children.
 Most of what we need is all around us.
 If you have a garden use it to your advantage.
-If you don’t have a garden you can make “Play Dirt” with corn starch, shaving cream and brown food colouring.
+If you don’t have a garden you can make “Play Dirt” with corn starch, shaving cream, and brown food coloring.
 It might feel a little sloppy at first but will slowly turn into the desired rough consistency.

 Playing outside and getting all dirty has the following benefits.

 - Fresh air and vitamin D gets that “happy” hormone raging.
 It is proven to increase mental health and mood stability.

 - Creativity – by making up their own games, building mud castles/cakes, making potions, and the like, you are stimulating your child’s imagination, vocabulary, and problem-solving skills.